 Radar and satellite observations can indicate areas of probable thunderstorm activity.
-ASOS sensors can detect thunderstorm electricity in their vicinities.
-But beyond the fact or likelihood that a thunderstorm is occuring somewhere, no information is available from these sources concerning the amount of electrical activity in a thunderstorm.
+But beyond the likelihood that a thunderstorm is occuring somewhere, no information is available from these sources concerning the amount of electrical activity in a thunderstorm.
 Surface airways observers attempt to describe the degree of electrical activity when a thunderstorm is near the observing site; this information is useful to interests in the immediate area of the observation at the time.
-Recently, there has been a concerted effort by the NWS to determine the areal extent, distribution, frequency, and intensity of electrical activity in thunderstorms and to attempt to evaluate its utility in the NWS mission.
+In recent years, NWS has made a concerted effort to determine the areal extent, distribution, frequency, and intensity of electrical activity in thunderstorms, and to attempt to evaluate the utility of this information in the NWS mission.

-NWS efforts at lightning location methods date from the early 1960's, using radio devices to locate static electricity discharged by lightning strokes (sferics).
+NWS efforts at lightning location methods date from the early 1960s, using radio devices to locate static electricity discharged by lightning strokes (sferics).
 Since 1977, the U.S. Bureau of Land Management (BLM) has operated an Automatic Lightning Detection System (ALDS) in the western United States.
-The ALDS was installed for the BLM and other land management agencies to detect lightning-caused wildfires; but the NWS has been able to obtain the lightning-stroke data on an experimental basis for its forecasting operations.
-The ALDS network consists of 12 position analyzers and about 30 direction finders, which have an effective range of 400 km.
+The ALDS was installed for BLM and other land management agencies to detect lightning-caused wildfires; but NWS has been able to obtain the lightning stroke data on an experimental basis for its forecast operations.
+The ALDS network consists of 12 position analyzers and about 30 direction finders, with an effective range of 400 km.
 Virtually the entire western U.S. is covered by this network.
 The direction finders observe the direction of the lightning stroke and the magnitude of its electromagnetic signal; they perform waveform matching to determine if a stroke was a cloud-to-ground or cloud-to-cloud stroke.
-The lightning stroke's location is computed by triangulation using the received direction and magnitude from 2 direction finders.
-Real-time data (every half hour) and accumulated data

-(every 24 hours) are sent from the Boise Interagency Fire Center in Boise, ID, to NWS Western Region Headquarters in Salt Lake City, UT.
-The processed data are sent from there to the Western Region (WR) AFOS loop.
+The lightning stroke's location is computed by triangulation using the received direction and magnitude from two direction finders.
+Real-time data (every half hour) and accumulated data (every 24 hours) are sent from the Boise Interagency Fire Center in Boise, ID, to NWS Western Region (WR) Headquarters in Salt Lake City, UT.
+The processed data are then sent to the WR AFOS loop.
 Data consist of mapped stroke location and intensity; the intensity is available in both digital and contoured forms.
-These data were available only to WR Headquarters in 1982, but since 1983 they have been distributed to all WR WSFO's and WSO's, and may be accessed throughout the AFOS network.
+These data have since 1983 been distributed to all WR WSFOs and WSOs, and they may be accessed throughout the AFOS network.

-The ALDS data have been useful to the NWS in a number of ways.
-In the Western Region continuous areal radar coverage is not available due to the presence of mountains; hence, there are significant operational problems in determining or even locating weather-producing systems using radar.
-ALDS has helped forecasters to distinguish thunderstorms from nonthunderstorm clouds and to detect thunderstorms embedded within dense cloud masses.
+The ALDS data have been useful to NWS in a number of ways.
+In the WR, continuous areal radar coverage is not available because of the mountains; ALDS has enabled forecasters to locate areas of thunderstorms in these areas.
+ALDS has helped forecasters to distinguish thunderstorms from non-thunderstorm clouds and to detect thunderstorms embedded within dense cloud masses.
 Ongoing research studies are attempting to relate lightning frequency to rainfall rate.